codefresh-io/cap-docs.codefresh.io/_docs/getting-started/csdp-introduction.md

 * Argo Events for event-driven workflow automation framework

 Codefresh creates a conformed fork of the Argo project, providing an enterprise-supported version of the same, enhanced with unique functionality.
+> Our users rely on the Codefresh platform to deliver software reliably, and predictably without interruption.
+To maintain that high standard, we add several weeks of testing and bug fixes to new versions of Argo before making them available within Codefresh.
+Typically, new versions of Argo are available within 30 days of their release.

 ### Codefresh and GitOps